Last-ditch talks ahead of Woburn Masonic strike

 The members have voted to strike for 4.5 hours from 8.30am-1pm, on 3 December and again on 6 December and 11 December.

-E tū organiser, Robert Ibell says talks have dragged on for almost a year and, despite several sessions with the mediator, the members and their employer, Masonic Villages Trust, are nowhere near agreement.
+E tū organiser, Robert Ibell says talks have dragged on for almost a year and, despite several sessions with the mediator, the members and their employer, Masonic Care Limited are nowhere near agreement.

 “We meet again with the mediator on Thursday and we are hoping for an offer we can work with,” says Robert.